theforeman/journald-native/README.md

 **Please note that `send` method is overridden.
 This is a bad practice and a reason why longer names were introduced later**

+### Authors

+This library was written by Anton Smirnov and currently maintained by https://www.theforeman.org developers.

 ### License